fpgadeveloper/fpga-drive-aximm-pcie/Vitis/README.md

 as part of the repo are not overwritten, which allows us to keep a modified version of the driver.
 This modified version of the driver is used by the projects using the Gen3 core (AXI Bridge for PCIe Gen3 IP).
 See below for more information.
-2. Generates a Hello World example application for each exported Vivado design that is found in the ../Vivado directory.
+2. Generates an empty application for each exported Vivado design that is found in the ../Vivado directory.
 Most users will only have one exported Vivado design.
-3. Deletes the `helloworld.c` source file from the application.
-4. Copies the appropriate enumeration application source file from the `\Vitis\common\src\` directory of this repo into the application source directory.
+3. Copies the appropriate enumeration application source file from the `\Vitis\common\src\` directory of this repo into the application source directory.

 ### Run the application